Natural Born Killers: Plot

 One year later, the imprisoned Mickey and Mallory are thought to be criminally insane and are scheduled to be transferred to psychiatric hospitals, with Scagnetti overseeing their transfer.
 Warden Dwight McClusky tells the detective that he should kill the Knoxes during their transfer and claim they had tried to escape.

 Meanwhile, Gale has persuaded Mickey to submit to a live interview that will air after the Super Bowl.
 During the interview, Mickey declares himself a "natural born killer", inspiring the other inmates to start a prison riot.
 After McClusky terminates the interview, Mickey is left alone with Gale, the film crew and several guards.
 He manages to overpower a guard and kill most of the people in the room, taking Gale and several others hostage.
 Gale and his crew give a live television report that profiles the riot.
 Meanwhile, when Scagnetti attempts to seduce Mallory in her cell, she beats him viciously before another guard subdues her with tear gas.
-Mickey and Gale reach Mallory's cell, where Mickey kills the guards and engages in a Mexican standoff with Scagnetti before Mallory kills Scagnetti.
+Mickey and Gale reach Mallory's cell, where Mickey kills the guards and engages in a Mexican standoff with Scagnetti before Mallory kills him.

 Gale's entire television crew is killed trying to escape the riot, while Gale himself begins indulging in violence, shooting at prison guards.
 Mickey and Mallory steal a van and escape into the woods with Gale, to whom they give a final interview before declaring that he must die.
 He attempts various arguments to change their minds, appealing to their trademark practice of leaving one survivor.
 Mickey informs him that they are leaving a witness to tell the tale: his camera.
 Gale accepts his fate and is shot to death.
 Unbeknownst to the three, the entire exchange is transmitted to a horrified news anchor through Gale's in-ear microphone.

 Several years later, Mickey and Mallory, still fugitives, travel in an RV, as a pregnant Mallory watches their two children play.